i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 in the Destination key certificate, it will remain 0.

 Possible extension: Optionally include multiple encryption type/public key pairs, to ease transition to new encryption types.
+The other way to do it is to publish multiple leasesets, possibly using the same tunnels, as we do now for DSA and EdDSA destinations.
+It's not clear how to identify the incoming encryption type on a shared tunnel.

-An alternative is to specify the encryption type in the Destination key certificate, use the public key in the Destination, and not use the public key in the leaseset.
-A formal proposal for this is in progress.
+A rejected alternative is to specify the encryption type in the Destination key certificate, use the public key in the Destination, and not use the public key in the leaseset.
+We do not plan to do this.

 Benefits of LS2: